NiLuJe/kfmon/README.md

 # How do I install this?

 First, if you're currently using fmon, it might be a good idea to uninstall it first ;).
 Since both patch the same startup script, only the last one you installed will actually "take".
+In the same vein, if you're using KSM and it is starting up at boot, it will also inhibit our startup.
+This should ensure you'll never have multiple different launchers running concurrently.

 Then, head over to the [dedicated MobileRead thread](http://www.mobileread.com/forums/showthread.php?t=274231), and simply unpack the ZIP archive to the USB root of your Kobo when it's plugged to a computer.